 And I came of age in the era of feminism where that was considered uncool.

-Uh fathers and and so forth were defined as good fathers by they stay home, help raise the kids during weekdays, they change the diapers at three o'clock in the morning.
+Fathers and so forth were defined as good fathers by they stay home, help raise the kids during weekdays, they change the diapers at 3 o'clock in the morning.

-I'm sorry that just I've I think uh the kids I didn't have are the luckiest non-kids ever.
+I'm sorry that just I've I think the kids I didn't have are the luckiest non-kids ever well I've got six kids and I've got eight grandkids And, you know, I love them all, and I do what I can for them.

 Well, see, now that's a great point.

-What he's talking about is let me read the passage here in this in this uh in this story uh about that.
+What he's talking about is, let me read the passage here in this story about that.

 Anthropologists are trying to figure out why fathers don't spend nearly enough time with their kids.